makinacorpus/DbToolsBundle/docs/content/anonymization/custom-anonymizers.md

 To understand how an `Anonymizer` works, read `vendor/makinacorpus/db-tools-bundle/src/Anonymizer/AbstractAnonymizer.php` which is self-documented.

-To inspire you, browse existing *Anonymizers* in:
+To inspire you, browse existing *Anonymizers* in `vendor/makinacorpus/db-tools-bundle/src/Anonymization/Anonymizer/Core`.

-* `vendor/makinacorpus/db-tools-bundle/src/Anonymizer/Core`
-* `vendor/makinacorpus/db-tools-bundle/src/Anonymizer/FrFR`

 ::: tip
-You can tell the *DbToolsBundle* your *Custom Anonymizers* live in a different directory with the [*Anonymizer paths* configuration](../configuration#anonymizer-paths).
+You can tell *DbToolsBundle* your *Custom Anonymizers* live in a different directory with the [*Anonymizer paths* configuration](../configuration#anonymizer-paths).
 :::

 ::: tip
-To generate its update queries, the *DbToolsBundle* uses the *[makinacorpus/query-builder-bundle](https://github.com/makinacorpus/query-builder-bundle) package*.
+To generate its update queries, *DbToolsBundle* uses the *[makinacorpus/query-builder-bundle](https://github.com/makinacorpus/query-builder-bundle) package*.
 If you want to create your own anonymizers, you will problably need to take a look at [its basic uses](https://php-query-builder.readthedocs.io/en/stable/introduction/usage.html).
 :::